govind1101/MIS-310-Individual-Assignment-8---Project-Portfolio-/README.md

 # MIS-310-Individual-Assignment-8---Project-Portfolio-
-This is a collection of 7 project completed thought MIS 310
+This is a collection of 7 project completed though MIS 310